 The City of Revere constructs various planning documents and guides in order to direct and articulate its vision for the future of Revere.
-These guides and policies are formulated by its professional and experienced planning team in the Office of Strategic Planning & Economic Development with input from other municipal, regional, and state officials; nonprofits and local businesses; and community organizations and residents.
+These guides and policies are formulated by its professional and experienced planning team in the Office of Planning & Development with input from other municipal, regional, and state officials; nonprofits and local businesses; and community organizations and residents.
 These planning initiatives range from the all-encompassing Master Plan to development-based transportation studies.
 For more information, please see the contact information below.

 Next Stop Revere: Master Plan